 You can get up-to-date information about your MO HealthNet Managed Care health plan on our website at www.HomeStateHealth.com.
-You can visit our website to get information about the services we provide, our provider network, frequently asked questions, contact phone numbers and e-mail addresses.
+You can visit our website to get information about Home State Health's operations and structure, the services we provide, our provider network, frequently asked questions, contact phone numbers and e-mail addresses.